Review mapping

 What are general details?

-• Entity type and vocabulary.
+• Business domain and vocabulary.

 • Entity name – name of the records that is displayed on the search results page and on the record details page.